diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_criteria/index.rst

     class ProductCriterion(Criterion):
         value = models.CharField(max_length=100)

-The only attribute we need is the value the shop admin will save for the criterion.
+The only attribute we need is the value the :term:`shop manager` will save for the criterion.
 The attribute can have any type you need.
 In this example we use a simple character field.
-This example criterion will be valid, when the the product with the given SKU is within the card.
+The entered SKU is checked within the products in the cart.
+Dependent on the chosen operator the criteria is valid if the product is within the cart or not.

 Implement necessary Methods
 ---------------------------

 In the next steps we implement all necessary methods which are needed to make the criterion work.
+In this case these are ``get_operators`` and ``is_valid``.

 The ``get_operators`` method needs to return the available operators for this criterion.
 It is a list of list, whereas the first value is an integer and the